Abibubble/conor/README.md

 ![Lighthouse mobile first try](assets/docs/lighthousemobile.png)

 #### Performance:
-* EXPLAIN SCORE AND HOW I IMPROVED IT IF NECESSARY
+* EXPLAIN SCORE AND HOW I IMPROVED IT IF NECESSARY, INCLUDING SCREENSHOTS

 #### Accessibility:
 * EXPLAIN SCORE AND HOW I IMPROVED IT IF NECESSARY